bencyna/Most-Dangerous-Writing-App/readme.md

 ***
 ![image of application running in console](./assets/screenshot1.png)
-The image above shows the game in progress with the amazing GUI
+The image above shows the game after just starting.
+A simple application with all the possibilities to write There may just be a time when someone finds this useful.
+Enjoy

 ***